Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

 \begin{proof}[Deduction of Theorem~\ref{th04} from Theorem~\ref{nonarxiv}] Anything apart from the lower bound $1$ upon our assumption \eqref{eq:assuan} on the $\lambda_{i}$, follows easily from \eqref{eq:jarnik} and Theorem~\ref{uppack} again.
 We can assume both $\lambda_{i}<\infty$, otherwise the claim follows directly from the upper bound being $1$.
 However, by Theorem~\ref{nonarxiv}, the image of the Lipschitz map

-contains the set $\mathscr{W}_2$ of not very-well approximable numbers.
+contains the set $\mathscr{W}_2$ of not very well approximable numbers.
 As $\mathscr{W}_2$ has full $1$-dimensional Lebesgue measure, the claim follows from Proposition~\ref{pp} and Lemma~\ref{qlemma}. \end{proof}

 Now we turn towards the proof of Theorem~\ref{nonarxiv}.
 We again use a similar construction as in the proof of Theorem~\ref{th03}.
-The core of the proof is that our restriction to $\xi$ that are not very well approximable will guarantee with some trick (that only works for $n=2$) that there is no other good rational approximation to $x_{i}, i=0,1$, as this would induce a good rational approximation to $\xi$ that contradicts the hypothesis.
+The core of the proof is that our restriction to $\xi$ that are not very well approximable in \eqref{eq:AAL} will guarantee that there is no other good rational approximation to $x_{i}, i=0,1$ apart from the $p_j/q_j$ constructed in the proof of the lower bound.
+Indeed, with some trick (that only works for $n=2$), we show that the existence of other putative good approximations would induce good rational approximations to $\xi$, which contradicts the hypothesis $\xi\in \mathscr{W}_2$.